DevOps Team at a Large bank

 The key aspects of the competence framework that are vital for this role are found in the skills areas.
 DASA recognizes four major skill areas: Courage, Team-building, DevOps Leadership and Continuous Improvement.

-By taking and completing the DASA DevOps Professional Enable and Scale Certification, he will become a stronger leader for his team, focus on continuous improvement of the activities performed in the team, work on building the individual contributors to becoming a coherent team, and help every member to stand up for themselves, and engage actively with others.
+By taking and completing the DASA DevOps Professional Enable and Scale Certification, she will become a stronger leader for his team, focus on continuous improvement of the activities performed in the team, work on building the individual contributors to becoming a coherent team, and help every member to stand up for themselves, and engage actively with others.

 Create and Deliver